 Real communication is the transfer of thoughts, ideas, and feelings from one member of a group to others.
 This project will get better the more we help each other, share suggestions, and exchange knowledge.
 When you visit the golf course, take photos.
 When you post them, tag the Sixtyone Facebook and Instagram pages.
 Also, use the hashtags #sbcgolfproject, #changegolf and #changethinkgolf on your social media posts.
 We are all part of the change the way you think about golf movement, so let’s begin to share our experiences.

 The San Bernardino Community Golf Project began as a partnership between the SBCUSD and Sixtyone Golf .
 They were soon joined by the Center for Youth and Community Development and Shandin Hills Golf Club.
 These groups formed the foundation of the project to fulfill Charlie’s vision.

 It started with two SBCUSD elementary schools and each year it has grown to give more students an opportunity to become golfers.
-Starting in the 2021 school year, students from all SBCUSD middle schools and high schools are eligible to participate.
+Currently, the project includes SBCUSD elementary, middle, and high school students.

 All donation for the project are accepted by the Center for Youth and Community Development, a 503(c)3 organization.
 Please contact Sixtyone if you additional questions or would like join the project.

 The Academy is a golf introduction, development, and integration program designed to help eliminate misconceptions and barriers so that we can connect more youngsters to the positive aspects of playing golf.

 In a word, yes.
 All SBCUSD middle school students are eligible.
 Select SBCUSD elementary schools also have programs for students in the fourth, fifth, and sixth grades.

 When does it start and How do we sign-up?